 Prior to becoming a neutral, Jim represented clients for over thirty years in labour relations matters across Canada.
-He also appeared before arbitrators in the United States.
+He also represented the National Hockey League Players Association before arbitrators in the United States.
 Jim was a founding partner of the Cavalluzzo labour law firm in 1983.

-As a neutral Jim serves on the Player Agent Arbitration Panel of the Major League Baseball Players Association and as a panel Arbitrator under a number of major collective agreements including: Vale Canada/USWA Locals 6200 and 6500; University of Toronto/CUPE; Ontario Colleges of Applied Arts and Technology/OPSEU (Faculty Agreement); Nuclear Waste Management Ontario/PWU (Chief Arbitrator); Residential Framers Association/LIUNA; Masonry Contractors Association/LIUNA; Ontario Power Generation/PWU; Bell Technical Solutions/Unifor; London Health Sciences Centre/Unifor; Ontario Power Generation/Society of United Professionals; Utility Contractors Association/LIUNA
+As a neutral Jim serves on the Player Agent Arbitration Panel of the Major League Baseball Players Association and as a panel Arbitrator under numerous major collective agreements including: Vale Canada/USWA Locals 6200 and 6500; University of Toronto/CUPE; Ontario Colleges of Applied Arts and Technology/OPSEU (Faculty Agreement); Nuclear Waste Management Ontario/PWU (Chief Arbitrator); Residential Framers Association/LIUNA; Masonry Contractors Association/LIUNA; Ontario Power Generation/PWU; Bell Canada/Unifor; London Health Sciences Centre/Unifor; Ontario Power Generation/Society of United Professionals; Utility Contractors Association/LIUNA; York University Faculty Association/York University; Osgoode Hall Faculty Association/York University.

 Professionally, Jim received the preeminent AV rating from Martindale-Hubbell and was named by his peers year after year as a leading labour lawyer in such publications as: Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada; Expert Guide to the World’s Leading Labour and Employment Lawyers; Chambers Global; Lexpert Canadian Directory (most frequently recommended); Best Lawyers in Canada.
 He is a past Chair of the Labour Law Section of the Canadian Bar Association (Ontario).